Certora/vscode-certora-prover/README.md

 ### Freeze

-If you experience a frozen state (buttons don't work), you need to use hotkey `cmd/ctrl + shift + p` and find the command `Developer: Open Webview Developer Tools`.
-In the devtool window, press `Console` and copy (or make a screenshot) the logs.
-Next, press `cmd/ctrl + shift + p` and find `Developer: Reload Window command`, which restarts the window.
+If you experience a frozen state (buttons don't work), you need to use `cmd/ctrl + shift + p` and find the `Developer: Open Webview Developer Tools` command.
+Go to the `console` in the devtool window, and copy (or make a screenshot of) the logs.
+Next, press `cmd/ctrl + shift + p` and type `Developer: Reload Window`.

 ### CERTORAKEY is missing

 The following error message - `Couldn't find Certora Key` may indicate that `CERTORAKEY` variable was not defined globally.
-You can try to install it at the VS Code level.
+You can try to fix it at the VS Code level.
 For doing this, please go to the VS Code setting, `terminal.integrated.env.` and set it as an environment variable:
 ```
 "env": {
     "CERTORAKEY": "place_your_certora_key_here",